Basal Cell Carcinoma (Basal cell Tumour)

 - Full surgical excision is generally curative (Slovis et al. 2001)

-Figure 4: An ulcerated BCC on the buttock region that has developed over some months originally from a small cutaneous nodule.
+The images above show an ulcerated BCC on the buttock region that has developed over some months originally from a small cutaneous nodule.
 The tumour is often progressive and early recognition